Stockton made scant headway in U.S. pre-bankruptcy talks

-SAN FRANCISCO, July 20 (Reuters) - Stockton, California, the largest U.S. city to file for bankruptcy, never came close to striking deals with key creditors in talks before it sought court protection, the city disclosed on Friday in documents illustrating its stark choices.
+SAN FRANCISCO (Reuters) - Stockton, California, the largest U.S. city to file for bankruptcy, never came close to striking deals with key creditors in talks before it sought court protection, the city disclosed on Friday in documents illustrating its stark choices.

 The city’s bond insurers snubbed proposals from managers of the city of nearly 300,000 in California’s Central Valley, where crime and unemployment have soared as the housing market fell.
 Retired city employees and fire and police unions over three months made some headway, but in the end the only tentative deals were with six other unions.